 - Replace bad tires with new bicycle-tires and fill them up - Used tires should be replaced.
 Take this opportunity to choose the right tire width for your bicycle riding style.
 Mountain bikes are wide.
 They are designed for biking off-roads, but when riding on pavement they might slow you down.
 Replace the tires with the right tires for your cycling style.
 If the tires are soft, it'll be twice as hard to pedal.

 - Tune the bicycle wheels - Old bikes usually need to have their wheels trued in order for the wheels to spin straight.
 Ask the guy in your bicycle shop to loosen or tighten various spokes.
 A wheel that doe not move in a straight line might hit your bicycle brakes.

 A quick note: collecting antique bicycles is a totally different story.
 Here is some more specific information on vintage bicycles.

 Used bikes may be out of tune! - If you are buying used mountain bikes online, or used road bikes online, take them to the bike shop for an inspection and tune-up.
 After the tune-up, go for a test ride.
 Some parts may still be broken, or there might be some missing parts.
 Consult your bicycle repair manual - and fix it!

 How to Buy or Sell Used Bicycle Online?

 If you are interested in selling or buying used bicycles online, the best and most trusted online store is eBay.
 Take a look:

 So what are you waiting for?
-If you dream of riding in fresh mountain air, this might be the right time for you to buy a bike.
-These are really simple guidelines, and your dream bike is not far away.
+If you dream of riding in the fresh mountain air, this might be the right time for you to buy a bike.
+These are straightforward guidelines, and your dream bike is not far away.
 Go through a few used bicycles and find your perfect match.
 Remember - the right bike can last you a lifetime.